📰 News 💡 Insights 📊 Analysis 🔄 Transfers 🏥 Injuries

 Why Most Bettors Go Broke

-Bettors rarely lose everything in one bet.
+Bettors rarely lose everything in one pick.
 They lose through poor staking decisions made repeatedly.

 The Power of Fixed Percentage Staking

-Fixed staking means betting the same small percentage of your bankroll on every bet.
+Fixed staking means prediction the same small percentage of your bankroll on every pick.
 This could be 1%, 2%, or 3%, depending on risk tolerance.

 This approach automatically adjusts risk.
 When your bankroll drops, stakes drop.
 When it grows, stakes grow naturally.
 Emotion is removed from the process.